cisagov/dotgov-home/pages/management/management.md

 #### Can one person serve as multiple POCs on a single domain?

-No. There cannot be a single point of contact or one duplicated across more than one role, unless you select a named person's email address for a security contact (which is **not recommended**).
+No. There cannot be a single point of contact duplicated across more than one role.
+See [What are the requirements for a domain's points of contact?]({{ site.baseurl }}//registration/common-questions/#what-are-the-requirements-for-a-domains-points-of-contact) for more information.

 #### Can one person serve as a POC on multiple domains?